 Alan has been providing leadership in communications and marketing, fund development and non-profit growth since 1985, within charity, government and private sectors.
 His expertise includes philanthropy, mass media, government relations, digital/social media and major and legacy gifts.
 He has an MA in professional communication from Royal Roads.

 Alan is a member of the senior management team of Victoria Cool Aid Society, a charity with over 360 employees and 19 properties.
-He has created a strong public presence for the society and led successful efforts to raise tens of millions of dollars for operations and the development of six apartment buildings and the Access Health Centre.
+He has created a strong public presence for the society and led successful efforts to raise tens of millions of dollars for operations and the development of five apartment buildings and the Access Health Centre.

 William has 35 years of experience as a general contractor and sound design.
 Stemming from his love of music, he has a particular focus in restaurant, bar and nightclub renovations and he knows the building well.
 He specialises in live audio reinforcement and computer IT and networking.